-However, one of the good things that I encountered throughout the year was about self-discovery.
-I spent plenty of time getting to know myself a little bit better, like things that I enjoyed having or stuff that I have always wanted to do but never had the chance.
+One of the good things that I encountered throughout the year was about self-discovery.
+I spent plenty of time getting to know myself a little bit better, like things that I enjoyed having or stuff that I’ve always wanted to do but never had the chance.
 When I did a makeover to this blog this year, it was pleasing to find that writing my profile and describing more about myself was easier.

 Months ago, I wrote a post about third quarter of the year review.
 In this post, I’m adding more highlights to the remaining of it.